jeudine/samcomp/README.md

                         - all: compare the primary and the secondary alignments of the tested file with the primary and the secondary alignments of the target file respectively
-                        - prim_tgt: compare the primary and the secondary alignments of the tested file with the primary aligments of the target file
+                        - prim_tgt: compare the primary, the secondary and the supplementary alignments of the tested file with the primary aligments of the target file
                         - prim: compare the primary alignments of the tested file with the primary aligments of the target file
+                        - prim_supp: compare the primary and the supplementary alignments of the tested file with the primary aligments of the target file
 ```

 samcomp evaluates the differences between 2 SAM files (target file and tested file) containing the same reads.